How is PEN different from other freedom of expression organisations?

 PEN International is not a publishing house, though we do work closely with publishers to strengthen our activities and to make sure that we stay involved with writing from around the world.
 We do not act on behalf of writers looking for a place to publish their work.
 We do, however, publish our own online magazine, so please take a look at our guidelines to see what sort of writing we’re looking for.

 PEN International only offers financial support, through our Emergency Fund, to persecuted writers and their families when they need it most.
 We also work closely with PEN Centres and our funders to develop programmes, projects and events that reflect our principles, promote freedom of expression and celebrate literature.
 For more details, please take a look through the rest of our website.

 We depend on our support base to continue developing our work.
 See our Support Us page for details.

 PEN International is funded by a number of individuals, companies and organisations.
 We also receive a small amount of money from PEN Centres in the form of membership dues.
 If you’d like to know who supports our work, please see our Support Us page.

 Can I set up a new PEN Centre?

 The PEN International office works to support PEN Centres around the world.
-If you’re interested in learning about the procedures to set up a new PEN Centre, please get in touch with Paul Finegan, the Centres and Committees Officer at: paul.finegan [at] pen-international.org
+If you’re interested in learning about the procedures to set up a new PEN Centre, please get in touch with Jena Patel, the Congress, Committees and Centres at: jena.patel [at] pen-international.org